Pseudo-Lab/lightgbm-docs/rst/v3.3.5/Parameters.rst

    -  produces ``#features + 1`` values where the last value is the expected value of the model output over the training data

-   -  **참고**: if you want to get more explanation for your model's predictions using SHAP values like SHAP interaction values, you can install `shap package <https://github.com/slundberg/shap>`__
+   -  **주의**: if you want to get more explanation for your model's predictions using SHAP values like SHAP interaction values, you can install `shap package <https://github.com/slundberg/shap>`__

-   -  **참고**: unlike the shap package, with ``predict_contrib`` we return a matrix with an extra column, where the last column is the expected value
+   -  **주의**: unlike the shap package, with ``predict_contrib`` we return a matrix with an extra column, where the last column is the expected value

-   -  **참고**: this feature is not implemented for linear trees
+   -  **주의**: this feature is not implemented for linear trees

 -  ``predict_disable_shape_check`` :raw-html:`<a id="predict_disable_shape_check" title="Permalink to this parameter" href="#predict_disable_shape_check">&#x1F517;&#xFE0E;</a>`, 기본값 = ``false``, 타입 = 부울